-We are grateful to the Napier Herb Society, and Jean Perks and Ella Flack who have volunteered to undertake the role of receiving, collating and distributing seed to members.
+We are grateful to the Napier Herb Society, and Jean Perks and Anne Hurly who have volunteered to undertake the role of receiving, collating and distributing seed to members.
 It is a very valuable service and they deserve your full support.
 To ensure that this very valuable service continues, please do your part, save seed and send it to them at the address below.

-The saving and distributing seed to members of the Herb Federation, the exchange of seed, including flowers and vegetables, needs your support in sending any spare seed that could be of interest to members, to Ella Flack at the address below.
-The collection and distribution of seed, can only continue, if you support it by saving seed and sending it to Ella Flack
+The saving and distributing seed to members of the Herb Federation, the exchange of seed, including flowers and vegetables, needs your support in sending any spare seed that could be of interest to members, to Anne Hurly at the address below.
+The collection and distribution of seed, can only continue, if you support it by saving seed and sending it to Anne Hurly.

 Please take time to share seed from both ordinarily well known plants and any special varieties of herbs with superior flavour or scent, or rare herbs that we would all love to have especially those from other countries that you have had success with.

 Typically, seed has come from a relatively small number of individuals.
 We need far more of you to collect seed to support the seed bank.
 It is not enough to just order seed from the seed bank, we need you to contribute seed as well.
 Please collect your seed and post it to us by the end of June, then publication of the list can be done as early as possible making it easier for ordering so that seed can be sown during the optimum season.
 Let me know if any of your seed is other than open garden pollinated.
 Seed from F1 hybrids will not come true to type and should not be collected.
 However heritage seed will be great to collect and distribute also.
 Interesting vegetables and flowers are also acceptable.

 - Choose plants that are strong in growth, vigorous and free from disease.
 Flowering and fruiting times vary each year so check your plants regularly for seed development.
 As seeds ripen they change colour from green/white to brown/black.